 Trinity Broadcasting Network’s (TBN) Second Chance is a faith-based initiative designed to give hope to offenders across America, encouraging them to make good choices by providing positive, life-affirming television programming around the clock.
 The programming is fully funded by TBN, the largest faith-based network in the world.
-Initially launched in 2007 at Louisiana State Penitentiary at Angola, TBN’s Second Chance programming is now available in all twelve state correctional facilities.
+Initially launched in 2007 at Louisiana State Penitentiary at Angola, TBN’s Second Chance programming is now available in all seven state correctional facilities.

 Additionally, faith and character-based dormitory (FCBD) programs have been established at Dixon Correctional Institute, Louisiana Correctional Institute for Women and Rayburn Correctional Center.
 The faith and character-based programs are aimed at maximizing the powers of: personal faith or a positive belief system, positive peer pressure, and positive role model through mentoring.

 Unique in the nation is the New Orleans Baptist Theological Seminary’s “Angola Campus” at the Louisiana State Penitentiary.
 The seminary, established in 1995, offers two college-level degree programs for the offender population; a two-year associate degree in Pastoral Ministries and a four-year bachelor’s degree in Theology.
 As many of Angola’s offenders are serving life sentences, the Department sees their role in the reentry process as mentors – helping other offenders’ transition back into the community.
 Some offenders who have earned their bachelor’s degree are being transferred to other institutions, where they work under the supervision of the chaplain to strengthen religious programming.
 Approximately 90 offenders are consistently enrolled in the seminary, which offers one of the most unique educational opportunities for state offenders and has proven to be a life-changing experience.